m-at1/Allure/README.md

 end
 ```
 ## 〽️ Internal serializer
--  Aserde is the Alloy's internal SerDes, optimized for multiple usecases:</br>
+-  Aserde is the Alloy's internal buffer SerDes, optimized for multiple usecases:</br>

     * **Shared Amplified intends to give clients optimized state replication**, <br>
       > - so that clients can write their own getters and updaters for it. </br>